0xbadjuju/Tokenvator/README.md

 # Tokenvator
-A tool to elevate privilege with Windows Tokens
+A tool to alter privilege with Windows Tokens

 For documentation please see the wiki:<br> https://github.com/0xbadjuju/Tokenvator/wiki